 - We’re asking teachers and families to alert us if they have been exposed to someone that has tested positive for COVID-19, and self-quarantine for 10 days before returning to school

-- Full-time families will be given 2 weeks per 12 months to take time off from school without paying tuition for the 2021/2022 school year
+- Full-time families will be given 1 week per 12 months to take time off from school without paying tuition for the 2021/2022 school year

 - In the event of a shelter-in-place, we do not plan to close the school.
 We have many families that are healthcare or essential workers that will continue to need childcare

-- We are not charging registration fees, and do not require a long-term contract for the 2020/2021 school year.
+- We are not charging registration fees, and do not require a long-term contract for the 2020/2021 or 2021/2022 school year.
 The goal is to give families as much flexibility as possible

 - A 30-day notice is required to withdraw a child from the school for any reason

 - Masks are encouraged for students (but not required), and should be laundered daily if worn

 These plans are fluid and will modified as required by regulatory bodies and shared best practices.